History of Ireland in Timeline

 1920: Government of Ireland Act

-Northern Ireland resulted from the division of the United Kingdom by the Government of Ireland Act in 1920.
+In 1920, Northern Ireland resulted from the division of the United Kingdom by the Government of Ireland Act.

 July 1921: Truce in the Guerrilla War

-In July 1921, a truce was called ending a three-year guerrilla war launched by the Irish Republican Army (IRA).
+In July 1921, a truce was called, ending the three-year guerrilla war launched by the Irish Republican Army (IRA).

 In December 1921, the Anglo-Irish Treaty was concluded between the British government and representatives of the Second Dáil, granting Ireland complete independence in its home affairs.

-In 1921, Dublin-based clubs broke away to form the Football Association of the Irish Free State after an incident where the IFA moved an Irish Cup semi-final replay from Dublin to Belfast.
+In 1921, Dublin-based clubs broke away from the IFA (Irish Football Association) to form the Football Association of the Irish Free State after an incident involving the relocation of an Irish Cup semi-final replay.

 1921: Partition of Ireland

-Prior to partition in 1921, Ireland had a long history as an economic colony.
+Prior to the partition in Ireland in 1921, Ireland had a long history as an economic colony.

-In 1922, James Joyce's novel Ulysses was published, which is considered one of the most important works of Modernist literature.
+James Joyce's 1922 novel "Ulysses" is considered one of the most important works of Modernist literature.

 In May 1923, the Irish Civil War officially ended when Éamon de Valera issued a cease-fire order.